azat-co/practicalnode/chapter1/chapter1.md

 # Installing Node.js and NPM

-Although your operating system (OS) might have Node.js installed on it already, you should update to at least 0.10.x.
+Although your operating system (OS) might have Node.js installed on it already, you should update to at least 8.x which is the latest long-term support (LTS) version as of this writing (December 2017).
 In the following subsection, we examine a few different approaches to installing Node.js:

 - *One-click installers*: probably the easiest and fastest way to get started with the platform
 - *Installing with HomeBrew or MacPorts*: straightforward installation for Max OS X users